qeeqbox/social-analyzer/README.md

 - Find possible profile\person age (Limited analysis)
 - Custom user-agent, proxy, timeout & implicit wait
 - Python CLI & NodeJS CLI (limited to FindUserProfilesFast option)
-- Screenshots of detected profile (Latest version of Chrome must be installed)
+- Screenshots of detected profile (The latest version of Chrome must be installed)
 - Grid option for faster checking (limited to docker-compose)
 - Dump logs to folder or terminal (prettified)
 - Adjust finding\getting profile workers (default 15)
 - Re-checking option for failed profiles
 - Filter profiles by good, maybe, and bad
-- Save the analysis as JSON file
+- Save the analysis as a JSON file
 - Simplified web interface and CLI
 - And, more!!